petrmichal0/goals-2/docs/README.md

 ## Third-Party Libraries

-- **Expo**: Used for rapid development and easy deployment.
-- **React Native**: Provides the core framework for building the mobile app.
+- **Expo Status Bar**: A component that provides status bar configuration and control in Expo projects.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the LICENSE file for details.